 (#CID 1022, CID 1227, CID 1486, CID 1790) When the random backoff procedure is invoked, an NGV STA transmitting a 20 MHz NGV PPDU or 20 MHz non-NGV duplicate PPDU shall perform as described in 10.23.2.4 (Obtaining an EDCA TXOP), except that the definition of the slot boundaries.
 In this subclause, the slot boundaries are defined as follows:

-Following AIFSN[AC] × aSlotTime – aRxTxTurnaroundTime of idle medium on the 20 MHz channel after SIFS (not necessarily idle medium during the SIFS) after the last busy medium on the antenna that was the result of a reception of a frame with a correct FCS
+Following AIFSN[AC] × aSlotTime – aRxTxTurnaroundTime of idle medium on the 20 MHz channel after SIFS (not necessarily idle medium during the SIFS) after the last busy medium on the antenna that was the result of a reception of a frame with a correct FCS.

 Following EIFS – DIFS + AIFSN[AC] × aSlotTime + aSIFSTime – aRxTxTurnaroundTime of idle medium on the 20 MHz channel after the last indicated busy medium as determined by the physical CS mechanism that was the result of a non-S1G frame reception that has resulted in FCS error, or of a frame reception that has resulted in PHY-RXEND.indication (RXERROR) primitive where the value of RXERROR is not NoError.